canlabluc/psd-slope-rs-gng/README.md

 ```

 ## running an analysis
-To estimate neural noise on a set of participants, we need to first preprocess the EEG and corresponding .evt files.
-Preprocessing EEG occurs in MATLAB, through one of the `cl_preprocessing_` scripts.
-For example, if we want to run the neural noise analysis on resting-state sensor-level data, we'd open up MATLAB,
+For instructions on estimating neural noise on a set of participants during resting-state, see `docs/Resting state pipeline.md`.
+For the Go/No-Go task, see `docs/Go-NoGo pipeline.md`.